MachineLearningMike/Mozaic_Architecture/Architecture/Architecture.md

 - **User wallet**: This is a blockchain wallet and identifies a **User**. **User**'s actions; like deposit, withdraw, and harvest; are authenticated/authorized with this wallet.
 - **Vault account**: It is the blockchain account of, and controlled by, **Secondary vault contract** and used to store temporary assets, like funds pending staking.
 - **Treasury wallet**: This is a blockchain wallet, and a place to store and retrieve system revenues, like fees.
 It will be better if it is not owned by a human, but be the account of a smart contract that only obeys vault contracts, for better decentralization.
 It is deployed on all chains.
 - **Staking optimizer**: This is an off-chain module that can invoke **Master vault contract**s.
-This module is globally unique, calculates optimal **assetMovePlan**s, and lets the master vault to execute the plans (in cooperation with secondary vaults). *It is an important design decision that the assetMovePlan is calculated off-chain, thus leading to transparency and security debates, for the sake of gas- and time- savings:*
+This module is globally unique, calculates optimal **transitionPlan**s, and lets the master vault to execute the plans (in cooperation with secondary vaults). *It is an important design decision that the transitionPlan is calculated off-chain, thus leading to transparency and security debates, for the sake of gas- and time- savings:*
-    - Transparency debate: **User**s will not be able to track why the system chose particular **assetMovePlan**s technically.
+    - Transparency debate: **User**s will not be able to track why the system chose particular **transitionPlan**s technically.
-    - Security debate: If the calculation of **assetMovePlan** is hacked or compromised, then the system will make a less-optimal staking maneuver.
+    - Security debate: If the calculation of **transitionPlan** is hacked or compromised, then the system will make a less-optimal staking maneuver.
     - Justification: Only the second of the following concerns becomes less transparent, leading to both un-assured best profitability and assured huge gas- and time- savings.
         - how much of what assets from which pool to which pool, is the move about
         - whether all the asset moves are securely and/or reasonably/optimally chosen
         - whether all the asset moves are securely executed and logged
         - whether the move logs are readily available to check later
-        - whether the execution of assetMovePlan is integrated
+        - whether the execution of transitionPlan is integrated
 - **Trading optimizer**: This off-chain module is similar to **Staking optimizer**, except it relates to trading.
 - **Adimin wallet**: This wallet is used to invoke **Master vault contract", in privilege, on behalf of the administrator.
-- **Staking planner**: An integral component of **Staking optimizer**, this module predicts the next most profitable **staking_portfolio**, based on **poolsInfo** provided by **Pools tracker**.
+- **Staking planner**: An integral component of **Staking optimizer**, this module predicts the next most profitable **staking_portfolio**, based on **poolsState** provided by **Pools tracker**.
 Running this module on-chain would enhance transparency, but would at the same time incur huge gas fees and effectively disable the system.
-- **Transition planner**: An integral component of **Staking optimizer**, this module predicts the most efficient **assetMovePlan**, which is the best procedure of asset move that implements the transitioning to a given **staking_portfolio**, based on the current **poolsInfo**.
+- **Transition planner**: An integral component of **Staking optimizer**, this module predicts the most efficient **transitionPlan**, which is the best procedure of asset move that implements the transitioning to a given **staking_portfolio**, based on the current **poolsState**.
 - **Trading optimizer**: This is similar to **Staking optimizer**, except that it relates to trading.
 - **Trading planner**: This is similar to **Staking planner**, except that it relates to trading.
 - **Pools tracker**: A shared module between **Staking optimizer** and **Trading optimizer**, this module retrieves and tracks all relevant information from chains, like Reward Release Speed, and total Staked LP of each pool.
 Running this module on-chain would enhance transparency, but would at the same time incur huge gas fees and effectively disable the system.